-&lt;sup>89 CAB, Still let down p25
+89 CAB, Still let down p25

-&lt;sup>90 CBRE, Banning letting agent fees to tenants, p6 'The English Housing Survey [2014/15] reported that a third of private tenants said that agency fees prevented them from moving home.
+90 CBRE, Banning letting agent fees to tenants, p6 'The English Housing Survey [2014/15] reported that a third of private tenants said that agency fees prevented them from moving home.

-'We are aware that there are concerns that landlords will increase rents to cover the additional charges they face; however, we feel that even if this was to happen it is a smaller regular payment that tenants can plan for over the course of a year, rather than in a single up-front payment'.

-8.162 There is the potential that competition between letting agents for landlords' business, and between landlords to attract tenants, may also mean that higher fees or rental charges are not accepted by the market.
+- 8.161 Similarly, the response to the recent consultation exercise by Welsh Government into the issue of fees from Shelter Cymru noted: 'We are aware that there are concerns that landlords will increase rents to cover the additional charges they face; however, we feel that even if this was to happen it is a smaller regular payment that tenants can plan for over the course of a year, rather than in a single up-front payment'.
+92 - 8.162 There is the potential that competition between letting agents for landlords' business, and between landlords to attract tenants, may also mean that higher fees or rental charges are not accepted by the market.